 Something Completely Different: Toonami's lineup for the Fall Daylight Savings Hour of 2013 was intentionally kept a surprise to the viewers, and consisted of Korgoth of Barbaria; an Adult Swim pilot called King Star King- which featured the same twisted animation and expected content of Super Jail!; and the previously shown anime short Kick Heart.

 Spaceship Girl: SARA is the Absolution's AI and also has a holographic body.

 Stock Footage: Due to the revivals much more limited budget, a fair amount of things have to be recycled.
 A lot of the off-Absolution-themed bumpers are the ones from the original Tom 3.0 era, and most of the talking animation is variations on this.
 Thankfully, good editing and shifting camera angles make it not too glaring.
 As such, it becomes easy for Youtube users to do this.

 Story Arc: Had three of them; a first for a what was essentially framing devices for the shows.
 These were usually considered special events and allowed audience participation.

 The Intruder: The first and considered a Wham Episode by many fans.
 A red blob attaches itself to the Absolution and slowly eats at the engine.
-TOM goes to fight it but ultimately fails and is his body devoured.
+TOM goes to fight it but ultimately fails and his body is devoured.
 This releases his new body, TOM-2, who manages to jettison the engine and the blob out into space.
 Viewers were then allowed to pick the new engine for the ship.